 Fishnet Stockings and Lonely Tissues Boxes

 After a wardrobe person handed us each a hanger with our skimpy costumes, the production assistant showed us our dressing rooms: They were the actual bordello “bedrooms” (for lack of a better term) and we were supplied with one each.
-Mine was a fair sized room with red padded walls, sporting gigantic gold-framed, mirrors.
-It was dominated by a gigantic king sized bed that was stripped bare of bedclothes, revealing a smooth red plastic sheet that covered the mattress.
+Mine was a fair-sized room with red padded walls, sporting gigantic gold-framed, mirrors.
+It was dominated by a giant king-sized bed that was stripped bare of bedclothes, revealing a smooth red plastic sheet that covered the mattress.
 Even the tall standard lamp with a pleated silk shade was protected – against body fluids – by a fitted plastic cover.
-The humungous bed was flanked by two night stands, each crowned with a singular, lonely tissue box.
+The humungous bed was flanked by two nightstands, each crowned with a singular, lonely tissue box.

 It was extremely weird to get undressed and changed in that room.
 There was a bed – but nobody ever slept there.
 Was anyone watching?
 What was behind the mirrors?
 I panicked for a second thinking, any moment some John would be arriving.
 There was even a small extra room we had first entered before proceeding to the “bedroom”.
 It had a window and was sparsely furnished with two chairs and another tissue box – I think anyone’s imagination would have been triggered by this situation and it definitely delivered some interesting inspiration for my writing.

 The Famous Reeperbahn.